obi-ontology/obi-ontology.org/docs/data-vs.md

    nav: "docs"
 ---

-OBI has introduced a **[`value specification`](http://purl.obolibrary.org/obo/OBI_0001933){:target="_blank"}** (VS) class which more explicitly [`specifies value of`](http://purl.obolibrary.org/obo/OBI_0001927) a quality, datum, or postcomposed expression that it is about.
-A value specification can be separated from a ICE by way of a "[ICE] `has value specification` [value specification]" object property.
+OBI has introduced a **[`value specification`](http://purl.obolibrary.org/obo/OBI_0001933)** (VS) class which more explicitly [`specifies value of`](http://purl.obolibrary.org/obo/OBI_0001927) a quality, datum, or postcomposed expression that it is about.
+A value specification can be separated from a ICE by way of a "[ICE] [`has value specification`](http://purl.obolibrary.org/obo/OBI_0001938) [value specification]" object property.
 There are a few different kinds of `value specification` for capturing needed details of numeric, string and categorical variables, which echo the combinations possible from direct connection of a datum to data properties:

 <img src="/assets/images/docs/data_value_specs.png">